 I am sure you will agree that there are many different techniques you can use to make your synth sounds sound big and wide.
 As a consequence, we covered some of them in the past tutorials.
-I am of the opinion that things like panning, using stereo doubling plugins or the Haas effects are well worth checking out.
+I believe that things like panning, using stereo doubling plugins or the Haas effects are well worth checking out.
 Pursuing this further, I also discovered an unorthodox and obscure technique of designing stereo sounds with Waves Q10 Equalizer.
-I believe that it is applicable to just about any sound source, so I wanted to share it with our ever-growing community!
+I believe that it applies to just about any sound source, so I wanted to share it with our ever-growing community!

 Using Waves Q10 Equalizer

 The main problem with many PA systems is that they are set in Mono.
 This means that no matter how hard you try to make wider stereo sounds in your mix, they simply won’t sound as expected.
 However, you can use the following trick with Waves Q10 equalizer to design your Mono sounds clear and punchy.
 So let’s move to practical examples!